Features of long-term care insurance

 🤔

-Our opinion: If you qualify for long-term care (2 ADLs or cognitive impairment), you should receive all your benefits ASAP.
+Our take: If you qualify for long-term care (2 ADLs or cognitive impairment), you should receive all your benefits ASAP.

 Cash indemnity